narchondas/narchondas.github.io/README.md

 Wang, T., Qin, Z., Jin, Z. and Zhang, S., 2010.
 Handling over-fitting in test cost-sensitive decision tree learning by feature selection, smoothing and pruning.
 Journal of Systems and Software, 83(7), pp.1137-1147.

 ### Individual Essay: Artificial Intelligence and its Applications
+**Assignment Details
+A local start-up finance company is vaguely aware of AI and the potential benefits, as well as the harms that these technologies can cause to society.
+This has caused the Senior Management of the company to have some reservations about AI.
+As an Artificial Intelligence consultant, you are to present a report to persuade the management of the company to accept your idea to employ AI technologies to improve business processes for competitiveness.
+Your report should identify three key areas to which the company could apply AI technologies to facilitate its operations and increase their return on investment.
+The report should also consider data needed, as well as the sort of approach that will be required to develop an AI system.**

 **How to tap into the AI potential and further boost our competitiveness**